prividentity/PrivateIdentity-Oldd/Private-ID-PaaS-Setup.md

 Steps to do for deploying the infrastructure:

-1. Download the [Cloudformation template](https://github.com/openinfer/PrivateIdentity/blob/master/certificate/certificate.pem) fro the provided link
+1. Download the [Cloudformation template](https://github.com/openinfer/PrivateIdentity/blob/master/certificate/certificate.pem) from the provided link

 2. Go to AWS Console management page, and clink on Cloudformation stack